numpy/numpy/doc/source/reference/arrays.interface.rst

    uses the :pep:`3118` API; see the `Cython numpy tutorial`__.
-Cython provides a way to write code that supports the buffer protocol with Python versions older than 2.6 because it has a backward-compatible implementation utilizing the legacy array interface described here.
+Cython provides a way to write code that supports the buffer protocol with Python versions older than 2.6 because it has a backward-compatible implementation utilizing the array interface described here.

 __ http://cython.org/